dariadia/meleton/README.md

 - The user can add/edit/delete an event;
 - You can edit: title, text, time and type of event; the color will change automatically based on the event type binding - color;
 - If the user clicks on the day, and not on the “add new event” button, then the date in the new event is entered according to the date in the calendar where the user clicked.
-The time is set to the current one.
-For example: the user clicks on March 4, it is now 22:20 - this means that the new event will be marked with March 4 22:20, which the user can then change himself (if he wants);
-- If the user clicks “add new event” – all fields are empty;
+The time is set to "00:00" if clicked in month view – or to the time the user clicked on in week/day views.
+These can be editted by the user;
 - If the user started to create a new event - but did not save it - and closed it, then the fields are reset and the new event must be filled out again;
 - For each event, the user has to set: a name, description, start and end times, they can either enter the event type manually or select it from the list;
 - Each event type currently has a specific color (* simplification and room for improvement);